How to do Sashiko embroidery

 Using a clean contrasting thread, Sashiko is effortlessly elegant, and it’s a clever (and quick) way to add a personal touch to shop-brought garments and gifts.
 Oh, and did we mention, it's really easy to get to grips with too?

 Next we'll show you the basics of how to do Sashiko embroidery.
-Once you've got the hang of it, you can practice your new skills with our two Sashiko embroidery plant pot patterns which are the perfect Sashiko projects for beginners.
+Once you've got the hang of it, you can practise your new skills with our two Sashiko embroidery plant pot patterns which are the perfect Sashiko projects for beginners.
 You can also try adapting the technique to use with shapes with our Free Sashiko Cloud embroidery pattern to add cloud motifs to fabrics.

 Saving the planet with Sashiko